Charles Fryatt: Reaction

 On 31 July 1916, British Prime Minister H. H. Asquith issued a statement in the House of Commons.

 Lord Claud Hamilton, MP, Chairman of the Great Eastern Railway, denounced the execution as "sheer, brutal murder".
 The Mayor of Harwich opened a fund to erect a permanent memorial to Fryatt.
 A similar fund was opened in the Netherlands.

 In the United States, The New York Times denounced the execution as "a deliberate murder".
-The New York Herald called it "The crowning German atrocity".
-In the Netherlands, the Nieuwe Rotterdamsche Courant described the execution as "arbitrary and unjust", while the Handelsblad Holland called it "A cowardly murder inspired by hatred and revenge".
+The New York Herald termed it "The crowning German atrocity".
+In the Netherlands, the Nieuwe Rotterdamsche Courant described the execution as "arbitrary and unjust", while the Handelsblad Holland termed it "A cowardly murder inspired by hatred and revenge".
 In Switzerland, the Journal de Genève said "It is monstrous to maintain that armed forces have a right to murder civilians but that civilians are guilty of a crime in defending themselves".
 The Dutch branch of the League of Neutral States presented the Great Eastern Railway a memorial tablet which was erected at Liverpool Street station.
 The memorial was unveiled on 27 July 1917, exactly a year after Fryatt's execution.
 The scrap value of Brussels was donated towards the cost.

 The Great Eastern Railway awarded Fryatt's widow a pension of £250 per annum.
-The Government granted her an extra £100 per annum pension on top of her entitlement.
+The Government granted her an extra £100 per annum pension in addition to her entitlement.
 Fryatt's insurers, the Provident Clerk's Association, paid the £300 that Mrs Fryatt was entitled to immediately, dispensing with the usual formalities.
 The Royal Merchant Seaman's Orphanage offered to educate two of Fryatt's seven children.
 The King expressed his indignation and abhorrence at the execution of Fryatt in a letter to Mrs Fryatt.
 In the letter, he also wrote: "The action of Captain Fryatt in defending his ship against the attack of an enemy submarine was a noble instance of the resource and self-reliance so characteristic of his profession."

 The incident inspired an Australian film, The Murder of Captain Fryatt (1917).